glossary of art and framing

 Rubber or felt pads that are placed on the bottom two corners of the frame.
 These provide an air space behind the frame and help keep the frame straight on the wall.

 An irregular growth at the bottom of a tree.
 It is cut into thin veneer and applied to frames.
 Burl comes from a very small section of the tree so the pieces of veneer are short.
-On one length of frame moulding, numerous pieces of burl are laid end to end so seams are expected and a part of the look.
+On one length of frame molding, numerous pieces of burl are laid end to end so seams are expected and a part of the look.

 A technique used with gold leaf to create a lustrous sheen